erf-git/ML_regression_wine/README.md

 - Red wine quality is largely determined by volatile acidity, sulphates, and alcohol content across multiple regression models.

 Areas for Improvement:
-- Regression models could be optimized, most models have an average mean squared error (MSE) around 50% and R^2 score around 30%.
-This is not good, but not the point of the project.
+- Regression models could be optimized.
+Most models have an average mean squared error (MSE) around 50% and an R^2 score around 30%.
+This is not good, but it's not the point of the project.